Skip to content

 Every harness mechanism falls into one of three categories:

-Category Design Implication Examples
+Category Design implication Examples

 Compensatory Removable middleware; feature-flag; track which model capability obsoletes it Loop detection, forced verification, instruction reminders, iteration caps